 Almost instantly, my perspective shifted, and I was ready to give running the good old college try.
 I downloaded the Nike Run Club App (absolutely crucial to my success) and started small with my goals.
 Like really small.

-Six months on and I’m still no expert.
-A marathon feels really far off for me and I may never take on a challenge so large, but I’m looking to share the most valuable lessons I’ve learned so far, in the event it could help you — a fellow running hater — enjoy free fitness too.
+A little ways on and I’m still no expert.
+A marathon still feels impossisble for me and I may never take on a challenge so large, but I’m looking to share the most valuable lessons I’ve learned so far, in the event it could help you — a fellow running hater — enjoy free fitness too.

 Set small goals